 The Cockes were a distinguished Virginia family.
 Richard I immigrated about 1630, and by 1632 was a member of the assembly and was a lieutenant colonel in the Henrico militia.
 The family had vast holdings, including the plantations Malvern Hill[s?] and Bremo.
 Through astute marriages to other gentry families and cultivation of their land (mainly in tobacco), the Cockes were able to build a significant empire.
 As second sons, however, Richard IV and his brother Benjamin were forced to take up land outside of the family holdings in Henrico.
 They married well in Surry County, sustaining the social and economic positions they had come to enjoy.

 By the time the first English settlers arrived at Jamestown in May 1607, Native Americans had been living in what is now Surry County for thousands of years.
-The Quiyoughcohannocks, the local Algonquian Indians encountered by John Smith and his fellow colonists soon after their arrival, were the distant descendants of hunter-gatherer groups who had roamed Virginia’s Southside since the last Ice Age.
-Virginia’s first inhabitants, the Paleo-Indians, arrived in this region around 9,500 B.C.
+The Quiyoughcohannocks, the local Algonquian tribe encountered by John Smith and his fellow colonists soon after their arrival, were the distant descendants of hunter-gatherer groups who had roamed Virginia’s Southside since the last Ice Age.
+Virginia’s first inhabitants, Paleo-Indigenous peoples, arrived in this region around 9,500 B.C.
 At that time, Virginia’s climate was significantly cooler and wetter, and, with the glaciers still receding, sea level lay more than 180 feet below what it is today.
-The Paleo-Indians lived in mobile bands and hunted large game animals, including mammoth, mastodon, deer, and elk over a wide, but defined territory.
+The Paleo-Indigenous peoples lived in mobile bands and hunted large game animals, including mammoth, mastodon, deer, and elk over a wide, but defined territory.
 The distinctive material culture of these peoples included fluted projectile points crafted primarily from relatively scarce cherts and jaspers.
-Though Paleo-Indians may well have occupied the vicinity of Mount Pleasant in the course of their annual movements through the region, the probability of finding archaeological evidence from this era is slight.
+Though Paleo-Indigenous peoples may well have occupied the vicinity of Mount Pleasant in the course of their annual movements through the region, the probability of finding archaeological evidence from this era is slight.

 By about 1,200 B.C., the lifeways of native peoples along the James River and throughout Virginia’s Coastal Plain were beginning to change in profound ways.
 This new era, defined by scholars as the Woodland period, witnessed a gradual transition from seasonal hunting and gathering to a more sedentary form of existence, with an increasingly complex social structure and an economy based primarily on agriculture.
 One of the most obvious material culture developments characteristic of the Woodland period was the introduction of pottery.